 Day of the Dead Crafts for Adults

-While I mainly wanted to focus on Dia de los Muertos crafts for kids, when I ran across this I knew I had to include it in my roundup.
+While I mainly wanted to focus on Dia de los Muertos crafts for kids, I knew I had to include it in my roundup when I ran across this.

 It actually sounds pretty easy to do, but you’ll need a lot of time and patience to get the right look.
 You could probably modify this using a little ceramic skull and then have kids paint them however they want.

-This post is really helpful because it explains what each color represents.
+This post is beneficial because it explains what each color represents.
+It’s one of the coolest DIY Dia de los Muertos decorations.

 Day of the Dead Activities